ticketinghub-old/ios-api/README.markdown

 ### Dependencies

-* AFNetworking (MIT Licence), added as a submodule to the repository already
+* AFNetworking (MIT Licence)
+* DCTCoreDataStack (Copyright © 2012 Daniel Tull)

-If running the tests target, then there is a further dependency on Specta, Expecta and OHHTTPStubs which are already added as submodules.
+If running the tests target, then there is a further dependency on Specta, Expecta and OHHTTPStubs.

-It's a good idea to add these lines to the project's pch file:

-    @import SystemConfiguration;
-    @import MobileCoreServices;
-    @import Security;

-Xcode 5's module support means that the relevant libraries will be included automatically.
+### Installation

+Project is using [cocoaPods](http://cocoapods.org) dependency manager.
+After installing cocoaPods just run "pod install"